Anyone with an interest in nature is welcome to attend our free meetings.

 - The main feature is a presentation by a guest speaker on one of a variety of interesting topics

-Our December meeting is a social with snacks, coffee and cider.
+Our December meeting is a social event, lately a winter walk.

 Our May meeting includes a native plant swap.

-At each meeting field guides are available for sale, and Ontario Nature holiday cards are available to order in the fall.
+At each meeting field guides are available for sale.

 Meetings are usually on the 4th Monday of the month (unless that conflicts with a holiday) at 7:30 pm from September through May.
 The December social is held earlier in the month.
 The May meeting (which includes a short annual business meeting) starts at 7:00 pm.

 Our meeting location is: